-- 95. As an example, Member B allows her 8th Grade students to choose "passion projects" to research a topic of interest, create a project outcome, and present their findings to the classmates.
+- 108. As an example, Member B allows her 8th Grade students to choose "passion projects" to research a topic of interest, create a project outcome, and present their findings to the classmates.
 These assignments are highly engaging to students.
 Students often choose projects related to topics that could be implicated by the Letter's prohibitions, including race, gender, and LGBTQ history.
-Member B fears that allowing such passion projects to go forward could subject her to complaints of toxic indoctrination. - 96.
+Member B fears that allowing such passion projects to go forward could subject her to complaints of toxic indoctrination. - 109.
+In higher education, too, Member G is concerned about whether she can continue with her methods of assessment, such as requiring students to prepare a critical literacy unit, which would involve analyzing power and representation in texts and society, or whether these will be perceived as discriminatory under the Letter. - 110.
+In Member F's higher education English composition course, she is afraid to continue to allow students to choose their own topics for an argumentative paper because students often choose topics related to immigration issues, women's rights, and other similar topics.
+She fears these could be construed as impermissibly related diversity, equity, and inclusion under the Letter.
+In considering avoiding this assignment or others like it, Member F grapples with the consequence that students will no longer have the opportunity to learn about these topics, hear their classmates' viewpoints, and learn to respectfully debate with peers. - 111.
 These practices and concepts extend beyond the classroom.
 Schools are places where students learn about themselves and others.
 Accordingly, educators and other school personnel, like school counselors, engage in critical discussions with students regarding racial and other forms of identity.
-These practices necessarily happen both inside and outside of the classroom, and both formally and informally in interactions among students and educators or other school personnel. - 97.
-Because of the Letter, educators, including Plaintiffs' members, do not know, for example, whether they can: - (a) support student groups that focus on interests that could be considered to relate to "diversity," "equity," or "inclusion"; - (b) offer special events and programs that celebrate different cultures, languages, or religions or that seek to bring students from differing backgrounds together; - (c) provide education on social and emotional learning to foster a culture of kindness and respect within schools as students develop their identities; or - (d) take steps to review and address barriers to educational access due to language access, economic need, or housing insecurity. - 98.
+These practices necessarily happen both inside and outside of the classroom, and both formally and informally in interactions among students and educators or other school personnel.

+- 112. Because of the Letter, educators, including Plaintiffs' members, do not know, for example, whether they can: - (a) support student groups that focus on interests that could be considered to relate to "diversity," "equity," or "inclusion"; - (b) offer special events and programs that celebrate different cultures, languages, or religions or that seek to bring students from differing backgrounds together; - (c) provide education on social and emotional learning to foster a culture of kindness and respect within schools as students develop their identities; or - (d) take steps to review and address barriers to educational access due to language access, economic need, or housing insecurity. - 113.
 For example, Member C is a middle school counselor.
 An important part of her work is creating a school culture that fosters safe and positive identity development for middle schoolers.
 To accomplish this, she teaches an advisory curriculum on social and emotional learning that helps students develop healthy social skills, interpersonal skills, and emotional skills, which sometimes requires discussion of topics like hurtful language or stereotypes, including around race and racial slurs.
 She also teaches lessons on identity, gender, inclusivity, developing empathy, understanding bullying, and diversity, with the goal of teaching self-awareness, challenging stereotypes, imagining the feelings of others, the impact of bullying, and an appreciation for individual differences.
-Member C is concerned that because these lessons touch on topics implicated by the Letter, she might be accused of violating the Letter's vague prohibitions on toxic indoctrination and discrimination.
+Member C is concerned that because these lessons touch on topics implicated by the Letter, she might be accused of violating the Letter's vague prohibitions on toxic indoctrination and discrimination. - 114.
+Institutions are already adjusting their behavior in ways that have and will continue to immediately and irreparably harm the teaching of Plaintiffs' members.
+For example,